 Refunds are made available to registered students after all (billable) charges are satisfied and student financial aid is disbursed on or after the first day of the semester.
-Financial aid for students in Degree Completion is not disbursed until the beginning of the second class.
-Students can request their refund by completing the Refund Request Form available from our business office (BusinessOffice@lbc.edu or 717.560.8254).
+Financial aid for students in Accelerated Undergraduate Degrees program is not disbursed until the beginning of the second class.
+LBC has up to 14 business days to process and mail a credit refund, when applicable.

 In order to maintain financial aid eligibility, a student must meet the following requirements of Satisfactory Academic Progress:

 - Must maintain a cumulative GPA of 1.5 for 48 credits passed, 1.75 for 72 credits passed, 1.90 for 96 credits passed.

 - Must have a 67% completion rate

 Maximum Time Frame for Completion of Education Objective: